Quick Answer

 - "Defensive" sectors are not defense/military companies: they provide essentials (electricity, medicine, food) and resist economic cycles.

-- DCA yields a lower average COST per share than the average PRICE, but it does NOT guarantee a profit; a steadily falling market still loses money, and lump-sum usually beats DCA in a rising market.
+- DCA yields a lower average COST per share than the average PRICE whenever the price fluctuates, but it does NOT guarantee a profit; a steadily falling market still loses money, and lump-sum usually beats DCA in a rising market.

 One-Breath Recap

-Strategic asset allocation sets long-term target weights from the client's goals, risk tolerance, and time horizon, then rebalances back to those targets, while tactical allocation deliberately deviates to time the market before returning.
-On the style side, active management chases a benchmark while passive replicates it on Efficient Market Hypothesis logic, growth pays a premium for future earnings while value buys a discount to intrinsic value, and income prioritizes cash flow while capital appreciation prioritizes long-term growth.
-The techniques layer on top: diversification kills unsystematic but never systematic risk, sector rotation rides cyclical versus defensive sectors through the economic cycle, and dollar-cost averaging locks in a lower average cost than average price.
-Options round it out with the protective put (insurance), covered call (income, capped upside), and collar (both sides capped), while leverage under a 50% Regulation T initial margin magnifies gains and losses alike.
-Match each tool to the client, remember what none of them guarantee, and this unit answers itself.
+Strategic asset allocation sets long-term target weights from goals, risk tolerance, and time horizon, then rebalances back to them, while tactical allocation deliberately deviates to time the market.
+Active management chases a benchmark while passive replicates it, growth pays a premium for future earnings while value buys a discount to intrinsic value, and income prioritizes cash flow while capital appreciation prioritizes long-term growth.
+Diversification substantially reduces unsystematic but never eliminates systematic risk, sector rotation rides cyclical versus defensive sectors through the cycle, and dollar-cost averaging locks in a lower average cost than average price whenever prices fluctuate.
+Options round it out with the protective put (a downside floor), covered call (income, capped upside, a cushion not a floor), and collar (both sides capped), while leverage under Regulation T's 50% initial margin magnifies gains and losses alike.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Portfolio Management Strategies unit for the complete lesson.
+Read the full Portfolio Management Strategies unit.